paulbinkim/paulbinkim/README.md

 I am also one of the 100 rising juniors selected for Target's 2022 Diversity Leadership Symposium - Software Engineering focusing on diversity, inclusion, and development in August 2022.

-If you want to reach out, please email me at pbkim@usc.edu.
-I look forward to our connection!
+If you want to reach out, please reach out at pbkim@usc.edu or https://www.linkedin.com/in/paulkim7065/